ShartazFeeham/Study_Notes/kafka/README.md

 - Is offset an integer?
 If yes than what is the maximum number of messages can be hold?
 What happen when the limit exceed?
 - Is log compaction inconsistent?
 It is not inconsistent however it offers a different type of consistency.
 In case of systems that require immutable complete history then log compaction is not a good choice as it may remove intermediate states.
 In that case, time based retention is a better choice.
 However, for systems that require only the latest state, log compaction is a good choice.

+## Some case studies

+## Kafka connect
+What is Kafka connect?
+Explain source and sync connector.
+What are the workers & tasks & how are the rebalanced for fault tolerance?
+What is the difference between standalone source and distributed source?
+What is Kafka connector REST API's?
+**SQL Selectron - for SQL DB UI**winget install --id Cloudflare.cloudflared